How to Recover Deleted Files in Windows 8

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Windows 8 is arguably the most confusing operating system Microsoft has released in the last two decades, which perhaps explains why so many users want to know how to recover deleted files on Windows 8.
-If you’re among them, then you’ve found the right article because we describe three universally applicable methods to help you recover both recently and permanently deleted files.
+Windows 8 is arguably the most confusing operating system Microsoft has released in the last two decades, which might explain why so many users want to know how to recover deleted files on Windows 8.
+If you’re among them, then you’ve found the right article because we describe several universally applicable methods to help you recover both recently and permanently deleted files.

 🗨️